wp-plugins/adminmate/readme.txt

 == Installation ==

-1. Upload `jdtk-admin-mate` directory to the `/wp-content/plugins/` directory
+1. Upload `jdtk-admin-mate` directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Activated plugin will appears in the menu
+3. Activated plugin will appear in the menu.